zeekus/textfiles/pschism_build_document_with_spack.md

 /modeling/spack/opt/spack/linux-centos7-zen2/gcc-9.2.0/intel-oneapi-compilers-2022.1.0-drusa5ufomxfbklm6rbb2xloljxcwgev/compiler/latest/linux/compiler/lib/intel64_lin
 ```

-- Modify the config.yaml so that the environent area is defined.
+- Modify the *config.yaml* so that the environment area is defined.
   The environment area should have the following info.

 *The LD PATH for the compilerneeds to be set. -source NOAA *